 Core system files of the Windows operating system can be manipulated like any other file on a computer hard drive.
 While it may be necessary to take ownership first, it is not really too complicated of a process.

 Manipulation can either be intended or unintended.
-A user who patches system files responsible for theme installations on the operating system does so intentionally for instance, while a computer virus' or trojan's modification of system files is not intended by the user of the system.
+An admin who patches system files responsible for theme installations on the operating system does so intentionally for instance, while a computer virus' or trojan's modification of system files is not intended by the user of the system.

 Both file manipulations can have a severe impact on system stability.
 There are other issues that may affect system files; a failing hard drive or crash might have corrupted some files.

-The sfc /scannow command recovers Windows system files so that manipulated files, those that are not identical to a validated version, are replaced by that verified version during the process if possible.
+The sfc /scannow command recovers Windows system files so that manipulated files, those that are not identical to the original version, are replaced by the verified version during the process if possible.

-SFC, which stands for System File Checker, scans all protected Windows operating system files and replaces corrupted, damaged, missing and changed file versions with authorized versions.
+SFC, which stands for System File Checker, scans all protected Windows operating system files and attempts to replace corrupted, damaged, missing and changed file versions with authorized versions.

-The sfc /scannow command needs to be issued from an elevated command line prompt.
+The sfc /scannow command needs to be run from an elevated command line prompt.
 Here is how this is done: